wackfx/AirlineTycoon/README.md

 * More information from spy (e.g. weekly balance and financial summary for each competitor)
 * Showing information from kerosene advisor (quality/value of kerosene, money saved through tanks)

+Option menu:
+* Game Speed is adjustable in options menu.
+Available values: 1, 5, 10, 15, 20, 25, 30 (default value).
+The hosts game speed is synced to clients in a network game.

 Keyboard navigation:
 * Allow Enter/Backspace in calculator
 * Enable keyboard navigation in Laptop / Globe (arrow keys)